Dnncha/dnncha.github.io/_posts/2015-10-06-how-to-add-a-custom-domain-to-github-pages-with-namecheap.md

 After that, you'll want to switch off the preexisting URL Record, with the type *URL redirect*.
 If you don't switch this off, you may find that Chrome throws a *Too many redirects* error, whereas Safari doesn't seem to care.

+In your Repo, add a file called CNAME, and insert your new domain name in there, without the www, so it looks like this: **yoursite.com**

 Enjoy, and please do me know how you get on!